RouleThomas/Akizu_Lab/002_scRNAseq/003__YAP1/labnote.md

 ```

---> Done
+--> Done, succesfully

-The files have been sequenced over multiple lane so we need to pull them.
+- *NOTE: The files have been sequenced over multiple lane so we need to pull them.*

+--> Counting and QC steps (RNA conta, doublet) done at `# Quick 1st analysis; data per data`

 XXX